aaronbloomfield/ccc/hws/daoweb3/index.md

 Submission 2: You need to have your dao.html properly working at https://www.cs.virginia.edu/~mst3k/dao.html, where `mst3k` is your userid.
 This means it needs to be in your `~/public_html` directory on the departmental servers.
 You should have web.js (or web3.min.js) in that website directory as well.
 Needless to say, it should properly connect to your deployed DAO smart contract.

 Submission 3: You need to add some data to your DAO contract, as specified above.
 In particular, that means at least three proposals (one of which has expired, one of which stays open for one week).
-Also make the specified Ethernet account address -- indicated on the Collab landing page -- is a member of your DAO so that that address can perform tasks on your DAO to grade it.
+Also make the specified Ethernet account address -- indicated on the Canvas landing page -- is a member of your DAO so that that address can perform tasks on your DAO to grade it.

 Submission 4: You need to join the course-wide DAO and vote on one of the proposals.